Far West (Taixi): China

 It was originally used in China as a name denoting parts of Inner Asia and India.
 The meaning of the term was changed to encompass Europe during the Chinese Ming dynasty.
-This semantic change is credited to the Italian Jesuit priest Matteo Ricci, who used the Far West as the Asian counterpart to the Eurocentric concept of the Far East.
+This semantic change is credited to the Italian Jesuit priest Matteo Ricci, who used the Far West as the Sinocentric counterpart to the Eurocentric concept of the Far East.
 The Jesuits called India the Little West (小西 (xiǎoxī)) and identified their homeland as the Far West or the Great West (大西 (dàxī)).
 This name is still preserved in the current Chinese name of the Atlantic Ocean, which is called the Ocean of the Great West (大西洋 (dàxīyáng)), also translated by Ricci during that time.

 In his essay An Essay on Friendship in Answer to Prince Jian’an, Matteo Ricci introduces himself by saying, "I, Matteo, from the Far West, have sailed across the seas and entered China with respect for learned virtue of the Son of Heaven of the Great Ming dynasty."
 He may have used the term to ingratiate himself with his Chinese hosts by identifying Europe as a region on the western fringes of the known Sinocentric world.
-In 1601, an editor revised the essay by replacing the term Far West with Extreme West (最西 (zuìxī)), possibly because he considered taixi an awkward-sounding name.
+In 1601, an editor revised the essay by replacing the term Far West with Extreme West (最西 (zuìxī); also "westernmost, most west"), possibly because he considered taixi an awkward-sounding name.

 European knowledge was designated in China as tàixī xué (泰西學 (Western learning)).
 Zhou Bingmo gave Western learning a more elaborate name by calling it taixi zhixue, which first appeared in a postface for the 1628 edition of Matteo Ricci's Jiren shipian (The Ten Paradoxes).
 The term taixi was still used in the late 19th and early 20th centuries.

 The "Western Sea" (西海 (xī hǎi)) and yuanxi (遠西 (Far West)) were alternative Chinese names for Europe.
 The Chinese referred to European people as xiren (西人 (Western people)) and European missionaries as xiru (西儒 (Western scholars)).

 The term Far West was later expanded to include the United States.
 The official Zhi Gang wrote a diary titled Chushi Taixi Ji (Record of the First Diplomatic Mission to the Far West) during the 1868 Burlingame Mission, a Chinese diplomatic mission to Europe and America.